leknaat/hacker-how-content/content/web-developer/resources/reactByExample.md

 #### Arrays in JSX

 If you use `{}` with an array.
-JSX will put each thing in the array one after the other.
+JSX will put each thing in the array one after another.

 ```
 const fruits = [